agamanimullick-cloud/Customer-Support-Operations-Dashboard/README.md

 # Customer Support Automation Project

 ## Project Overview

-This project is a customer support operations system built using Jira, Make, Gmail, and a customer support dataset from Kaggle.
+This project shows how a customer support system can work from start to finish.

-## Aim
-The aim is to simulate a real business support environment where customer tickets are imported into Jira, managed through a structured workflow, automatically routed and escalated, and connected to customer email communication.

-## Project Objectives
-- Import customer support data from Kaggle into Jira
-- Design a structured Jira workflow for managing support tickets
-- Create Jira automations for routing, escalation, due dates, and status changes
-- Connect Jira with Gmail using Make
-- Automatically send customer updates when specific Jira changes occur
-- Create dashboards to track ticket performance and operational bottlenecks
-- Document the complete project for my portfolio

-## Tools
-- **Kaggle** — dataset source
-- **Jira** — ticket management, workflows, automation, and dashboards
-- **Make** — integration between Jira and external applications
-- **Gmail** — automated customer communication
-- **GitHub** — project documentation
-- **Python / Pandas** — optional data cleaning and automation
+First, customer support data is cleaned using Python and imported into Jira.
+Jira is then used to manage the tickets through different stages, with automations for things like routing, due dates and overdue tickets.

+For new customer enquiries, the details are added to an Excel file.
+Python reads the new rows and creates Jira tickets automatically.
+Once a ticket is created, Make sends the customer a confirmation email through Gmail.

+Finally, Jira data is exported into Tableau to create a dashboard showing things like ticket status, priority, support queues and ticket types.

 ## Project Phases

-1. Dataset preparation
-2. Jira project setup
-3. Jira workflow design
-4. Jira internal automation
+### Phase 1 – Dataset Preparation
+Clean and prepare the customer support dataset using Python and Pandas.

+### Phase 2 – Jira Project Setup
+Import the historical customer support tickets into Jira and set up the required fields.

+### Phase 3 – Jira Workflow Design
+Create a structured workflow to manage tickets through each stage of the support process.

+### Phase 4 – Jira Internal Automation
+Create automations for triage, routing, workload management, due dates, overdue tickets and closure.

-5. Automated Customer Intake: Excel to Jira Using Python
+### Phase 5 – Excel to Jira Automation Using Python
+Use Python and the Jira REST API to create new Jira tickets from a live customer intake file.

-6. Jira and Gmail integration using Make
+### Phase 6 – Jira and Gmail Integration Using Make
-7. Dashboard
+Connect Jira with Gmail through Make and automatically send ticket creation confirmation emails to customers.

+### Phase 7 – Tableau Dashboard
+Build a Tableau dashboard to analyse ticket status, priority, support queues, ticket types and overall support activity.